hjkmines/algorithms-datastructure-challenges/README.md

 1. What is async/await and why is it so useful?

-1. Why is funtion composition better than class inheritance?
+1. Why is function composition better than class inheritance?

+1. Why is Big O notation so important in software engineering?

+1. Describe how you would build out a full stack application.

+1. Can you describe 'this' in JavaScript?

+1. Describe how the MVC model works.

 1. What is the difference between two-way and one-way binding?
 What are common frameworks that use these.